 If you take the effort to protect your computer, there is simply no free antivirus that’s strong enough (Bitdefender or any other) to fully protect you online.
 After all, you don’t want to trust a free antivirus to protect you online only to be infected by ransomware which the free antivirus can’t protect you against.

-Basic Paid Plan: Bitdefender Antivirus Plus
+Basic Paid Plan: Bitdefender Antivirus Plus (Windows Only)

 A starter antivirus package (and with more protective features than the free version), Bitdefender Antivirus Plus provides quite a few extras too.
 Most of these extras are not available in similarly-priced rival products.